PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Key Research and Development Project of China (No. 2021ZD0110700), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102), Shanghai Qi Zhi Institute, and SHEITC (2018-RGZN-02046).
+This work is supported by the National Key Research and Development Project of China (No. 2022ZD0160102), National Key Research and Development Project of China (No. 2021ZD0110704), Shanghai Artificial Intelligence Laboratory, XPLORER PRIZE grants.
 Yang You is also supported in part by the Outstanding Doctoral Graduates Development Scholarship of Shanghai Jiao Tong University.